tdseher/addtag-project/README.md

     - BWA ([source](https://github.com/lh3/bwa), [documentation](http://bio-bwa.sourceforge.net/bwa.shtml))
     - Cas-OFFinder ([source](https://github.com/snugel/cas-offinder), [binaries](https://sourceforge.net/projects/cas-offinder/files/Binaries/), [documentation](http://www.rgenome.net/cas-offinder/portable))

+### Scoring algorithms ###
+Scoring algorithms have been broken down into two general types.
+ * Scores that compare a potential spacer to a model
+ * Scores that compare a potential spacer to a target

+Adding a new scoring algorithm is as simple as subclassing the above type, and adding it to a '*.py' file in the 'source/algorithms' subdirectory.
+AddTag will automatically calculate the score on every generated spacer.

+We welcome any pull requests to widen the repertoire of scoring algorithms available to AddTag.
+The easiest way to get started is to copy and modify one of the provided subclasses.

+### Alignment programs ###
+AddTag comes with wrappers for several alignment programs.
+Depending on your experimental design and computing system, you may decide to use an aligner with no included wrapper.
+To implement your own, create a subclass of Aligner, and put it in a '*.py' file in the 'source/aligners' subdirectory.
+AddTag will automatically make that aligner available for you.

+Let us know what you did, so we can make the code you wrote available to all AddTag users.

 ### Who do I talk to? ###

  * Aaron Hernday (PI leading the project)